Rob Allyn: Media industry

 In 1983, Rob Allyn founded Allyn & Company, an advertising, public relations and political media agency based in Dallas, Austin, Phoenix and Mexico City.
 In 2002, Allyn sold his agency to Omnicom and served for five more years as its CEO.
 During 25 years in the media industry, Allyn served as a political strategist to presidents, prime ministers, foreign governments and political parties.

 Author, novelist and TV commentator

 In 2007, Rob Allyn wrote Revolution of Hope with former Mexican President Vicente Fox.
-Published in English and Spanish by Viking Press, the book made the New York Times Best-Sellers List.
+Published in English and Spanish by Viking Press.

 Allyn was also a television commentator on Fox News and PBS.
 He has appeared on CNN's Inside Politics, The O'Reilly Factor, The MacNeil-Lehrer Report and Listening to America with Bill Moyers.

 Film and entertainment industry

 In 2007, Rob Allyn founded Margate House Films in south east Asia.
 His first film, Red and White (2009) received strong reviews. and won Best Film, Best Director, Best Actress and First Place People's Choice Award at the Bali International Film Festival.
 The film led to two sequels, Blood of Eagles, and Heart of Freedom.

 Allyn also created, wrote and produced the feature documentary Hungry is the Tiger which was selected for the Rome Film Festival Asiatica Film Mediale and nominated as Best Documentary at the 53rd Asia Pacific Film Festival in Taiwan and the 2010 Hot Springs Documentary Film Festival in the United States.

 In 2012, Allyn co-wrote and produced Java Heat, a crime-thriller set in Indonesia about an American (played by Kellan Lutz) who teams up with a local cop (Ario Bayu) to track down an eccentric jewel-thief (played by Mickey Rourke).
 The film was released worldwide in mid-2013.